 The classic French ratatouille recipe is one that sounds more complicated to make than it is.
 You probably have more difficulty pronouncing it, than making it.
 Unless you have watched the Disney-Pixar movie of course, then you are probably already on top of it!
 (It is pronounced “ra-ta-touiye”).

 Ratatouille is traditionally a dish from Nice in Provence in the South of France.
+It usually features an assortment of local vegetables, such as eggplant, zucchini, peppers, and tomatoes.
 The word “rata” is thought to be army slang for ragoût, meaning “motley stew”.
-(A ragôut today is a similar, but has meat in it.)
+(The current-day version of a ragôut is a similar, but has meat in it.).

 Now the traditional ratatouille is usually cooked on the stovetop with the lid on, releasing all the juices of the vegetables.
-But you can also take the exact same recipe and instead of putting it on the stovetop, put it in a baking pan and cook it in the oven instead.
+But you can also take the exact same recipe and instead of putting it on the stovetop, put it in the Instant Pot.
+It keeps all of the flavor and none of the hassle of watching the stove.

 In France, ratatouille is usually served with baguette or steamed rice as a main dish.
 But you can also serve it as a side dish with some pork chops, roasted chicken or chipolata sausages.
 Lamb chops as well are excellent.